-Hello, I’m Miro, a Computer Scientist working at the Design Technology Lab at New York University in Abu Dhabi.
+Hello, I’m Miro, a Computer Scientist working at the Human Data Interaction Lab at New York University in Abu Dhabi.
 Originally from Italy, I earned my MS and BS from the University of Bologna.
-I have been described as skeptical and curious, and perhaps, too often I go against the grain—the classic sheep unwilling to follow the herd.
+I like computer science, I like art, and wherever they meet together.

-I am actively involved on personal projects.
-Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites, WordPress plugins, and derivative projects.
-Additionally, I like creating games and tools for people; social experiments as I like to call them.
-Ruzzle Solver for example, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.
+In my free time I am actively involved on personal projects.
+Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites including 500px.
+Other famous ones are Ruzzle Solver, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.

 When I was eleven I started programming with VB6.
-I did many things with it, I bought books about tricks and performance tuning related to this technology; however, I was shocked to know that after two years this language was dying, substituted by the completely new and different thing: VB.NET.
-That taught me a valuable lesson: a person cannot be an expert in a field as volatile as a technology.
-Unless this person is focused on the big picture, and willing to invest oneself in diverse experiences in order to train oneself to always be prepared for the next challenge, technology, paradigm.
+I did many things with it, I bought books about tricks and performance tuning related to this technology; however, I was shocked to know that not long after that this language was dying, substituted by the completely new and different thing: VB.NET.
+That taught me a valuable lesson: a person cannot get stuck in a field as volatile as a technology, but to be instead focused on the big picture, investing oneself in diverse experiences, ready for the next challenge, technology, or paradigm.

 For these reasons I work and have worked on fields of many different natures: web apps and libraries, domain specific languages, encrypted file system, distributed web crawler, games, PDF data extractors, database systems, image processing, and so on.
 As a result, I am quite open to different technologies, and languages.
 As I like to say: “the right answer is probably not in the only book you own.”